 Then I saw all the five-star reviews and bought it anyway in a moment of FOMO-induced weakness.
 I will never learn.

 It has the traditional problem: I hit all its annoyances immediately but haven’t got far enough to discover anything fun to balance them out yet.
 It goes without saying that the on-screen text is ridiculously small, which is more problematic than usual in a game with so much stuff to read.
-My heart also sank when I saw that the menus use the lethal “move a pretend mouse pointer around with the analog stick” mechanic; there’s an unbelievably terrible UI tutorial early on which takes forever to walk you through all the unnecessary RPG busywork around loadouts and buffs and so on before you have any motivation to care about them.
+My heart also sank when I saw that the menus use the lethal “move a pretend mouse pointer around with the analogue stick” mechanic; there’s an unbelievably terrible UI tutorial early on which takes forever to walk you through all the unnecessary RPG busywork around loadouts and buffs and so on before you have any motivation to care about them.

 Look, I understand that none of this incidental rubbish is the game, but so far I haven’t done anything interesting, just walk around and shoot people for no reason.
 The question is whether I can ignore all the frustrations for long enough to get to the good bit.